On this page we discuss issues that are not covered in the other pages related to your network infrastructure.

 Changing the MSS value affects all your network traffic.
 So before you start lowering the MSS, contact your network support team or the support center of your network vendor.

 The standard technique to avoid packets being fragmented or dropped, is Path MTU Discovery (PMTUD).
 This technique allows network hosts to determine the MTU on a network path.
-In practice however, most networks don't allow the Internet Control Messages Protocol (ICMP) that this technique relies on.
+In practice however, most networks do not allow the Internet Control Messages Protocol (ICMP) that this technique relies on.